3stacks/lukeboyle.com/blog-posts/2019/08/github-actions-for-web-apps.md

 - Projects (Kanban boards with automated status changes)
 - Sponsor program
-- Package Registry (npm, NuGet, Ruby gems, all in the same platform)
+- Package Registry (publishing for npm, NuGet, Ruby gems, all in the same platform)
 - Github Actions (my personal favourite)

 Github actions is now in open beta
-(You can opt in here: [https://github.com/features/actions](https://github.com/features/actions)) and it enables you to set up containerised builds, testing, deployments in response to several signals, including push, pull requests, tags.
+(you can opt in here: [https://github.com/features/actions](https://github.com/features/actions)) and it enables you to set up containerised builds, testing, deployments in response to many github events (push, pull requests, tags, schedule).

 The process is much the same as something like CircleCI, Travis, or Buildkite.
 The integration for CI checks on pull requests and commits has been in